Prose2Poem: The Blessing of Transformers in Translating Prose to Persian Poetry: Proposed Method

 \subsubsection{Keyword Extraction}

-Primarily, we extract keywords (key phrases) from the contextually rich \(I_{1:m}\) set.
+Primarily, we extract keywords from the contextually rich \(I\) set.
 We used an unsupervised keyword extraction package called YAKE! \cite{CAMPOS2020257} to automatically detect keywords in our text.
-This unbiased method is neither task nor language-specific, making it suitable for our work.
-The \(I_{1:m}\) set, namely a couplet, consists of two hemistichs.
-First, we feed the entire set to YAKE! to capture a list of couplet-level keywords based on the big-picture.
-Subsequently, we feed each hemistich individually to the model and extract a list of specific, hemistichs-level keywords.
-Finally, we combine the two lists and make a final set of both couplet-level and hemistichs-level keywords as \(K_{1:n} = \{k_{1}, ..., k_{n}\}\) and their frequencies of appearance in the two sets as \(F_{1:n} = \{f_{1}, ..., f_{n}\}\).
+This unbiased method is neither task nor language-specific, making it suitable for our work. stage 1 encoder-decoder models have successfully learned how to decode couplet-like outputs that is composed of two hemistichs.
+We feed the I set to YAKE! to capture a list of couplet-level keywords based on the big picture that the poem draws.
+Subsequently, capturing as much context as possible, we feed each hemistich individually to the model and extract hemistichs-level keywords.
+Finally, we combine the two lists and define the final set of keywords as \(K_{1:n}\).
+Since some keywords can be extracted more than once among the two levels, we define set \(F^{k}_{1:n}\) to keep track of each keyword's frequency of appearance.